lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Target Value {#target_value}

 The Target Value is a list of binary sequences of any length, aligned to the left. {{Fig-ex-TV}} shows the definition of a single element of a Target Value.
-In the rule, the structure will be used as a list, with position as a key.
-The highest position value is used to compute the size of the index sent in residue for the match-mapping CDA.
-The position allows to specify several values:
+In the rule, the structure will be used as a list, with index as a key.
+The highest index value is used to compute the size of the index sent in residue for the match-mapping CDA.
+The index allows to specify several values:

 * For Equal and LSB, Target Value contains a single element.
-Therefore, the indicia is set to 0.
+Therefore, the index is set to 0.

 * For match-mapping, Target Value can contain several elements.
-Indicia values MUST start from 0 and MUST be contiguous.
+Index values MUST start from 0 and MUST be contiguous.

 ~~~~~
   grouping tv-struct {
     description
       "Defines the target value element.
-Always a binary type, strings
+Always a binary type,
-       must be converted to binary. field-id allows the conversion
+       strings must be converted to binary. field-id allows the
-       to the appropriate type.";
+       conversion to the appropriate type.";
     leaf value {
       type binary;
       description
         "Target Value";
     }
-    leaf indicia {
+    leaf index {
       type uint16;
       description
-        "Indicia gives the position in the matching-list.
+        "Index gives the position in the matching-list.
 If only one
-         element is present, indicia is 0.
+         element is present, index is 0.
 Otherwise, indicia is the
          the order in the matching list, starting at 0.";
     }
   }